cvranjith/cvranjith.github.io/_posts/2002-02-01-Resolving-Issues-with-IBM-MQ-and-Java-API-Removing-the-RFH2-Header.md

+    Created by Ranjith Vijayan on Feb 01, 2023

 When publishing messages to IBM MQ using a Java client, traditional IBM MQ applications may have trouble reading the messages.
 This is often due to the "RFH2" header that is included in the message, which carries JMS-specific information.

 The issue is usually related to the "TargetClient" configuration.
 IBM MQ messages are made up of three components: